mohd-faizy/GenAI-with-Langchain-and-Huggingface/LangChain-Components/README.md

 - ❗ The **quality of the output** depends directly on the **quality of the prompt**.
 - 🧠 Even small changes in the prompt can **hugely change** the LLM’s response.
 - 🧪 Example:
-  - "Explain Linear Regression in an academic tone"
-  - vs
-  - "Explain Linear Regression in a fun tone"
+  - "`Explain Linear Regression in an academic tone`" vs "`Explain Linear Regression in a fun tone`"

     🔄 → Two completely different outputs!

 ### 🎓 **Why Are Prompts Important?**